 To support QoS differentiation in the PLMN with network-initiated QoS, the mapping rules between the PLMN and the SNPN are assumed to be governed by an SLA including: 1) mapping between the DSCP markings for the IPsec child SAs on NWu and the corresponding QoS, which is the QoS requirement of the SNPN and is expected to be provided by the PLMN, and 2) N3IWF IP address(es) in the SNPN.
 The non-alteration of the DSCP field on NWu is also assumed to be governed by an SLA and by transport-level arrangements that are outside of 3GPP scope.
 The packet detection filters in the PLMN can be based on the N3IWF IP address and the DSCP markings on NWu.
+Refer to Annex D.Y for examples on how to support consistent QoS between underlay network and overlay network.